kelly-lin/ranger.nvim/README.md

 ## Commands

-Commands are disabled by default, they can be enabled by setting `enable_cmds = true` in `ranger_nvim.setup()`.
+Commands are *disabled by default*, they can be enabled by setting `enable_cmds = true` in `ranger_nvim.setup()`.

+Below shows the mapping of commands to lua equivalents.
+See [api](#api) for more info.

 | Command | Lua |
 |---------|-----|